andrebrogard/katacoda-scenarios/datadog-tutorial/step3.md

 ## Configure

-Now you will add a DataDog agent to the docker compose network.
+Now, you will add a DataDog agent to the network defined by the docker-compose file.
 The DataDog agent will forward the logs from the application to the DataDog website.

 Start by editing the `docker-compose.yaml`{{open}} file.
 Open it, and add the DataDog agent container to the compose file: